 At our initial meeting, we can discuss your business idea(s) to gather as much information as possible to see if there is a market for it in Jackson County.
-Our office is happy to put you in contact with one of our many partners to conduct a market study to ensure that Wood County is a place where your business can be a success!
+Our office is happy to put you in contact with one of our many partners to conduct a market study to ensure that Jackson County is a place where your business can be a success!

 |STEP 2||PLANNING YOUR BUSINESSBefore you seek out investors or funding for your upcoming business, be sure to create a business plan.
 Business plans are required by lenders and allow you to showcase your credentials and generally projects 3-5 years ahead while outlining the route a company intends to take to grow revenues.
 Need help getting started with your business plan?

 – SCORE.org offers business plan templates for a variety of industries.
 Visit the site, complete a questionnaire and it builds a plan for you.Prefer more hands-on assistance?
 West Virginia University at Parkersburg has a fantastic Small Business Development Center that can assist you with the following:

 To take advantage of the services offered by WVUP’s Small Business Development Center, please contact Marsa Myers at 304-424-8213.

 Great!
 Now is a great time to decide on the legal format of your business.
 Many businesses choose the Limited Liability Corporation (LLC) format due to the legal protections it provides.
 Consult with a legal professional for advice on which legal format is best for your business.

 Once you have chosen a format and incorporated, you will need to filed for an IRS Employer Identification Number (EIN) and file your business with the West Virginia Secretary of State.